Yes, bearded dragons can eat thyme. The aromatic herb thyme is an ideal food source for bearded dragons and can be added to their balanced diet.

 Nutritional Benefits Of Thyme For Bearded Dragons

-Thyme is a popular herb that has nutrition benefits for bearded dragons.
+Thyme is a popular herb that has nutritional benefits for bearded dragons.

 It contains essential vitamins and minerals, such as vitamins A, C, E, and B-complex.